Doctor of Worship Studies (DWS)

 This course focuses on the way the church celebrates the mighty acts of God in Jesus Christ through the observance of the Christian year.
 It deals with services of worship for the seasons of the Christian year, from Advent through Pentecost, and also addresses ordinary time and the daily office of prayer.
 Special emphasis is placed on the evangelical nature of the Christian year and on planning services that adopt the ancient traditions to current practice.
 Because the study of the Christian year inevitably leads to the Scriptures, this course guides students through the biblical and theological significance of each season, including the sanctoral cycle.

-DWS 704: The Sacred Actions and Ministries of Worship
+DWS 704: The Sacred Actions and Ministries of Christian Worship

 This course explores the sacred actions of worship, particularly baptism and Holy Communion, from biblical and historical perspectives.
 It also addresses the relationship of these two actions with Christian formation and pastoral care.